octobusjs/octobus/docs/1 - Intro.md

 const cpm = ({ cost, impressions }) => (cost / impressions) * 1000;
 ```

 Cool, now let's say we published a library featuring our CPM calculator.
+We get feedback about receiving bad values (infinite CPMs).
-But someone using it realizes he's getting infinite CPMs.
-It happens when we have zero impressions - the CPM should be zero too.
+After a quick look we realize that it happens when we have zero impressions - the returned CPM should be zero as well.
-He has to wrap our function and change all the calls to it with his wrapped version:
+Whoever is using our library decides to fix this issue by creating a wrapper over our existing service function.

 ```js
 import { cpm } from 'cpm-calculator';